How about baking some of your extra garden zucchini into tasty low carb chocolate zucchini muffins? They make a nice grab and go snack.

 - 1/2 cup coconut flour

 - Lightly grease or use non-stick spray in a 12 cup muffin baking mold.

-- Beat eggs in large bowl with sweetener and oil.
+- In large mixing bowl combine sweetener and butter/oil.

 - Stir in the cocoa, vanilla, and zucchini.